-Your very first thought before searching for small bathroom ideas is to ensure that you know what you do and don’t like from your current setup.
-Your current small space may actually have ample natural light that you still want to capitalise on in a new design; so take care to ensure that anything you like from your existing bathroom are not removed when trying to look at small bathrooms’ re-designs.
+Your very first thought before searching for small bathroom ideas is to ensure that you know what you do and don’t like about your current setup.
+Your current small space may actually have ample natural light that you still want to capitalise on in a new design, so take care to ensure that anything you like from your existing bathroom is not removed when trying to look at small bathrooms’ re-designs.

 2: Remove any Items that Stick Out

 One of the best tips for small bathrooms and saving space is to remove any items that jut out.
 These jagged features make your bathroom feel claustrophobic and truly like a small bathroom – when it could, with a bit of dedication, feel like a compact, stylish ensuite.

 A great option from our small bathroom ideas; here, you can create the illusion of a larger bathroom by having a shower enclosure with a clear shower screen.
 The glassy surfaces incorporated into your overall design will, again, provide a light and airy vibe to your small bathroom so it becomes easily bathed in natural light.

 Another brilliant way to redesign your small bathrooms is to change the orientation of your floor tiles.
 A lot of people tile their small bathroom either vertically or horizontally, but diagonal tiling actually allows you to play a little more with the perception of space – making your small bathroom not so small, and actually quite trendy.
 This is a smart tip for our UK customers.

 Another way to maximise bathroom space and make your bathroom feel a little larger around the room, as well as incorporating plain colours such as white tiles, is to have wall hanging units.
 Any bathroom units, toilets, and the like, can be attached to the wall.
 This provides an avenue of space around the room’s centre and makes the bathroom space feel a little more spacious and light around the area.